Director, Applied Research and Program Evaluation

 Aliza Porth, M.P.H. specializes in the evaluation of public health and human service initiatives.
 Her background in community health prevention provides a solid basis for assisting organizations as they monitor program implementation and impact.
 Working in partnership with clients, Ms. Porth collaborates with organizations to gather data on process and outcome measures that will meet federal reporting requirements and prove useful in ongoing program quality improvement.
 Prior to joining the Institute, she worked for the Town of Enfield, Connecticut where she managed substance abuse, suicide, and bullying prevention grants.

 Ms. Porth earned a master’s in public health the University of Massachusetts Amherst.
 She has a bachelor's of science in community health education from Ithaca College.

 Stefanie Santaniello has more than 10 years of experience in applied research and program evaluation.
 She specializes in the evaluation of education, workforce, and professional development initiatives, and is experienced in both quantitative and qualitative research methodologies.
 Most recently, her work has focused on early education and care quality improvement and the measurement of quality in early education and care settings.

 Ms. Santaniello has a master’s degree in public policy and administration and a master’s in business administration, both from the University of Massachusetts Amherst.
-She also has a master’s degree in marketing and communications from Boston College.
+She also has a bachelor’s degree in management and communications from Boston College.

 Research Manager/STEM Summit Coordinator